[Update 2022 Dec. 4] Added contrastive learning / decoding methods.

 $\mathcal{P}$ is a set of pairs of samples, made of real and generated samples.
 The latter are classified $\mathbf{y}^-$ or $\mathbf{y}^+$ depending on their ranks. $\mathrm{cos}(\cdot, \cdot)$ is the cosine similarity function, $\mathbf{z}_{\mathbf{i}}$ is the hidden representation of the input sequence $\mathbf{i}$, and $\mathbf{x}$ and $\mathbf{y}$ is the input sequence.
 During inference, this learned similarity score is included to steer the predictions towards results closer to the data distribution.

 SimCTG introduces a contrastive approach based on the similarity of the embeddings of tokens.
-The authors show that, on a model trained with a pure MLE training objective, the cosine similarities of the embeddings are relatively high.
-This is counterintuitive for generative tasks, where we expect a model to yield high high probabilities to tokens that are both coherent considering the past context, and informative (as opposite to degenerating, topic drifting or repetition).
+The authors show that, with a model trained with a pure MLE training objective, the cosine similarities between the embeddings of the successively predicted tokens are relatively high.
+This is mostly explained by the anisotropic embedding distributions that most LM learn, especially generative ones (Ethayarajh, Cai et al).
+This is counterintuitive for generative tasks, where we expect a model to yield high probabilities to tokens that are both coherent considering the past context, and informative (as opposite to degenerating, topic drifting or repetition).
 They thus introduced SimCTG, as a contrastive loss term, defined as:

 $$\mathcal{L}_{CL} = \frac{1}{\lvert \mathrm{x} \lvert \times (\lvert \mathrm{x} \lvert - 1)} \sum_{i=1}^{\lvert \mathrm{x} \lvert} \sum_{j=1, j \neq i}^{\lvert \mathrm{x} \lvert} \mathrm{max} { 0, \phi - s(\mathbf{h}_{x_{i}}, \mathbf{h}_{x_{i}}) + s(\mathbf{h}_{x_{i}}, \mathbf{h}_{x_{j}}) }$$